ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

   - [ ] Make sure the "Prior Models" section has a pointer to last year's model
   - [ ] Fetch the final data used to train the model using DVC (same sub-steps as res)
 - [ ] Merge the annual feature branch for the res model into main, then [tag the commit](https://github.com/ccao-data/model-res-avm/tags)
-- [ ] Once the annual res model feature branch is merged into main, re-knit README for the condo model so that the column identifying features that are unique to the condo model in the "Features Used" table is correct
+- [ ] Once the annual res model feature branch is merged into main, re-knit the README for the condo model so that the column identifying features that are unique to the condo model in the "Features Used" table is correct
 - [ ] Merge the annual condo model feature branch into main, then tag the commit to match the res model